Filing a Report

 What happens when I fill out an iReport form?

-If a reporter has provided contact information, the report recipients will follow up within 72 hours to consult about the reporter’s desire to identify or not identify themselves to investigators, to whom they wish to be identified or not, to consult about potential actions and to keep the reporter updated about what actions have taken place.
+If a complainant has provided contact information, the report recipients will follow up within 72 hours to consult about the complainant’s desire to identify or not identify themselves to investigators, to whom they wish to be identified or not, to consult about potential actions and to keep the person updated throughout the process.

 If information is passed on in an anonymous basis, the information must be corroborated through further investigation before action can be taken.
 Individuals who choose to file anonymous reports are advised that it may be very difficult for L’Arche to follow up and/or take action on anonymous reports, where corroborating information is limited.

-The confidential report recipients are trained mental health professionals, skilled in confidentiality, assessment and referral practices.
+These confidential report recipients are professionals, skilled in safeguarding, confidentiality, assessment and referral practices.
+They have been confirmed to the team by the L’Arche USA Safeguarding Commission.
 To protect their privacy, we do not identify them here.
 They act as a team to review report submissions and decide recommended actions.
-They will consult with appropriate L’Arche authorities as needed in order to liaise with reporters about potential actions.
-They will not share identifying information without the permission of reporters.
+They will consult with appropriate L’Arche authorities as needed to effectively make their inquiries and referrals.
+They will not share identifying information without the permission of complainants.